 Unlike the situation in Asia, Africa and South and Central America, entomophagy in Europe and North America is rarely seen from a culinary point of view.
 The target consumers in Europe are mainly people who want to avoid eating meat or consuming other animal products for ecological or ethical reasons.
 In contrast to the slaughter of cattle or pigs, cold-blooded insects are chilled so they fall into a natural torpor and die without experiencing pain or stress.
 At the same time, most species of insects can be raised en masse in factories.
-Breeding insects requires less space, feed, water and energy than traditional livestock-keeping - at least in theory.
+Breeding insects requires less space, feed, water and energy than traditional livestock-keeping at least in theory.
 In practice, there is a shortage of empirical data, even in countries where insects are a regular part of the menu.
 There, most of the insects consumed are caught from the wild.
 Insects are indeed bred in China, Southeast Asia and southern Africa, but the proportion of farm insects accounts for only two percent.

 Most insect farms in Asia are run by small-scale farmers.
 Their experience is often not applicable to European conditions.
 They often do not raise their mini-livestock in enclosed facilities, but rely instead on the local climatic conditions and on ecosystems such as mangroves.
 That is especially true for many beetles and larvae that are of greater culinary interest than the species currently approved for consumption in Europe.
-Examples are the deep-fried water beetles regarded as a delicacy in northern Thailand, and the eggs of waterbugs, sold in Central and South America as "Mexican caviar".
+Examples are the deep-fried water beetles regarded as a delicacy in northern Thailand, and Market researchers expect the turnover of edible insects to double in value in just five years Eating insects is commonplace throughout the world.
+But in a few places, especially in Europe, it is taboo the eggs of waterbugs, sold in Central and South America as "Mexican caviar".